 Hamilton Pool Preserve

 What happens when erosion causes the dome of an underground waterway to collapse?
 Head to Hamilton Pool to find out.
-Located near the city of Dripping Springs, about an hour from many of the best hotels in Austin, Hamilton Pool presents itself in a surreal way, with a dramatic, semi-circular waterfall spilling into a turquoise-colored pool.
+Located near the city of Dripping Springs, about an hour from Central Austin, Hamilton Pool presents itself in a surreal way, with a dramatic, semi-circular waterfall spilling into a turquoise-colored pool.

 Before you make the trek out to Hamilton Pool, consult the Travis County Parks website to make sure it's open; it closes from time to time due to local flooding, as well as naturally occurring bacteria levels under certain climactic conditions.